Dancing Dreams started as a dream…

 Dancing Dreams is a 501 ( c) 3 nonprofit.
 We rely on charitable contributions to sustain our program.
 Dancing Dreams has been featured on The Today Show, The Meredith Vieira Show, NBC, and ABC and in Ladies Home Journal, The New York Times, and People Magazine.
 Check out our Video and News Centre

 Ballerina Dreams, a book about the program, was published in 2007 by Macmillian.
 It has been designated a notable book by the American Library Association.
 To purchase the book, click here

 They dance!
 Each aspiring dancer has a Helper to assist the dancer during classes and performances.
-More than 130 teens are currently enrolled in our Leadership Program.
+Over 180 teens are currently enrolled in our Leadership Program.

 Each year culminates in our Annual Performance- our celebration of achievement.

 Any child who is physically or medically challenged with a dream to dance!